All Marvel movies ranked

 Fare thee well, Edward Norton—we hardly knew ye.
 He only appeared once in the Marvel Cinematic Universe, before stepping out of the big green guy’s shadow (Mark Ruffalo took over).
 Nothing about this tentative franchise builder suggests there was any love lost; the movie has little on Ang Lee’s inspired 2003 take.

-Dutifully, with a hint of fatigue, it accomplishes its essential goal and little else, which is to introduce the mighty warrior to the Marvel onscreen universe, in addition to the hunk who'll be playing him: Australian actor Chris Hemsworth.
+Dutifully, with a hint of fatigue, Thor accomplishes its essential goal and little else, which is to introduce the mighty warrior to the Marvel onscreen universe, in addition to the hunk who'll be playing him: Australian actor Chris Hemsworth.
 He definitely looks the part, not so much a slab of beefcake as an entire herd of cattle.

 While there’s a definite mid-season feel to this, it’s still a Joss Whedon film, packed with all the snappy action sequences and pomposity-puncturing one-liners we expect (a running gag about Thor’s hammer is almost worth the ticket price alone).
-But with Marvel’s eyes on Infinity War, viewers were shortchanged.
+But with Marvel’s eyes on Infinity War, viewers got shortchanged.

-Given that Captain America may be one of the least tortured Marvel heroes around, the fact that Chris Evans plays him primarily as a walking, talking glass of skim milk doesn't seem out of character; call upon him to, say, mourn fallen comrades or actually emote, and the movie hits a pothole.
+Given that Captain America may be one of the least tortured Marvel heroes around, the fact that Chris Evans plays him primarily as a walking, talking glass of skim milk doesn't seem out of character.
+But call upon him to, say, mourn fallen comrades or actually emote, and the movie hits a pothole.
 His series gets better.

 Just when it seemed like the MCU was getting so big that the whole superhero-movie bubble might burst, along comes an adventure with an action sequence set in a bathtub.
 Ant-Man is ultimately too flat to leave much of an impression, but it's a much-needed reminder that there are real people underneath all that armor.